annegambrel/annegambrel/README.md

 ### Hi there! 👋:penguin:
-I'm a new data scientist at Civis Analytics.
+I'm a Senior Data Scientist at Civis Analytics working on building models for voter turnout and demographics.

 Before that, I was a KICP Fellow at the University of Chicago where I worked on [building tools](https://github.com/SPIDER-CMB/xfaster) to [analyze large cosmological data sets](https://arxiv.org/abs/2104.01172).